amigoricardo/feature-salad/README.md

 ### Feature Groups Definition
 Feature groups are defined based on the following parameters:
 - `n` [optional]: number of features in the group.
 If not provided, only one feature will be generated.
-- `name` [optional]: list with feature names.
+- `names` [optional]: list with feature names.
 If not provided, random names will be generated.
 If less than `n` names are provided, the remaining ones will be randomly generated.
 - `dtype`: data type of the features in the group, it can be `datetime`, `int`, `float`, `category` `string` or `boolean`.

 For `datetime`, `int` and `float` only: